1NutWunDeR/KZTimerOffical/README.md

 Changelog
 =======
 <SPOILER>
+v1.82
+- fixed a glitch which did not allow you to do checkpoints on valid grounds

 v1.81
 - fixed checkpoint exploit which allowed players to do checkpoints mid-air
 - added mappers access to vip servers